alexander-digett/digett/src/pages/insights/relationships-last-transforming-relationship-your-agency-lasting-rewarding-partnership.md

 title: 'Relationships that Last: Transforming the Relationship with Your Agency into a Lasting, Rewarding Partnership'
 templateKey: blog-post
 date: 2015-02-10T15:05:51.000Z
+category:
-category: Clients, Marketing, Our Industry
+  -Clients, Marketing, Our Industry
 alias: relationships-last-transforming-relationship-your-agency-lasting-rewarding-partnership
 summary: >
  In the spirit of the month of February and Valentine's Day...
 Can we be sappy?
 Will you be our Valentine?